archiejs/archiejs-core/README.md

 ## ArchieJs modules vs NPM modules

 ArchieJS modules are mostly meant for custom application logic - which you might later want to reuse in similar applications.
-The are like NPM modules, with life cycle management and dependency injection.
+They are like NPM modules, with life cycle management and dependency injection.

 ## ArchieJs module semantics